matureExplicit/Growstrap/README.md

 ### Asset Management
 An improved functionality to replace game assets and completely customize Growtopia as you like.
 ### Automatic Updates
-Monitoring Growtopia and GrowStrap to ensure the latest versions are installed.
+Monitoring Growtopia and Growstrap to ensure the latest versions are installed.
 ### And much more..

 # Running a community server